databio/pepatac/README.md

 Option 2: **Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

-For the Chang lab, there is a pre-made config file and project template.
-Follow the instructions on the [Chang lab configuration](examples/chang_project) page.

 ## Running the pipeline